-A stand-alone Monitoring Report on the significant environmental effects of implementing the Plan will be prepared in advance of the beginning of the review of the Plan.
+the Stand-alone Monitoring Reports on significant environmental effects of implementing the Plan will be prepared both at interim review of the achievement of the Plans objectives and in advance of the beginning of the review of the Plan.
 This report should address the indicators set out below.
-The Council is responsible for the ongoing review of indicators and targets, collating existing relevant monitored data, the preparation of monitoring evaluation report(s), the publication of these reports and, if necessary, the carrying out of corrective action.
+The Council is responsible for the ongoing review of indicators and targets, collating existing relevant monitored data, the preparation of evaluation report(s), monitoring the publication of these reports and, if necessary, the carrying out of corrective action.